Band F - Exempt Cornell Cooperative Extension College of Agriculture and Life Sciences (CALS)

 Who We Are

 As the Emerging Crops Specialist, you will be responsible for providing leadership in planning and developing educational programs that emphasize the production and management of emerging crops.
 You will be developing a formal program that supports the growth and expansion of industrial hemp, hops, grains for the local craft beverage or bakery industry, or other emerging crops in New York State.
+Specific duties include:

-Build and maintain effective relationships with the producers, consultants, and other industry representatives.
+Building and maintaining effective relationships with the producers, consultants, and other industry representatives.

 Responsible for day-to-day program operations and fiscal accountability.

-Develop and pursue a self-development plan that will enhance efforts within the program.
+Developing and pursuing a self-development plan that will enhance efforts within the program.

-This position is full-time (40 hours / week) and will be located in Broome County, New York.
+This position is full-time (40 hours/week) and will be located in Central New York, negotiable with the successful candidate.
 This is a one-year appointment with possible extension depending on funding and performance.
 Moderate travel (approximately 60%) will be required throughout New York State.

 Experience with pest management and disease issues of crops.